Avian parasites study group

 * Seasonal dynamics of ornithophilic Diptera

-* Trypanosome host specificity, life cycle in the vector and experimental transmission
+* Trypanosome host specificity, life cycles in the vectors and experimental transmission

 * Biodiversity of avian trypanosomes and haemosporidia

-We have microscopically examined ornithophilic bloodsucking Diptera (Culicidae, Simuliidae, Hippoboscidae) for the presence of trypanosomatids in their guts.
+Ornithophilic bloodsucking Diptera (Culicidae, Simuliidae, Hippoboscidae) were microscopically examined for the presence of trypanosomatids in their guts.
 We dissected 3270 specimens, namely Culex pipiens (n=898), C. modestus (136), Simulium vernum (1455), S. angustipes (221), and Ornithomyia avicularia (524).
 All insect species have been found infected with trypanosomatids, and the prevalence usually ranged between 4 to 8% but reached 60% in S. vernum.
-Blackflies and hippoboscids harboured exclusively trypanosomes (both T. cf. avium s.s. ; T.corvi/culicavium group in hippoboscids).
-Mosquitoes were infected with T. culicavium and T. avium s. l. but also with monoxenous parasites.
-Only 4% of the isolated parasite strains were monoxenous while the majority were avian trypanosomes, confirming the vectorial status of the studied insects (Svobodová et al., Medical and Veterinary Entomology, accepted).
+Blackflies and hippoboscids harboured exclusively trypanosomes (both T. cf. avium s.s.; T.corvi/culicavium group in hippoboscids).
+Mosquitoes were infected with T. culicavium and T. avium s. l. but also with monoxenous parasites including Paratrypanosoma confusum, which was established in culture.
+Only 4% of the isolated parasite strains were monoxenous while the majority were avian trypanosomes, confirming the vectorial status of the studied insects (Svobodová et al., 2015a).

-We examined the role of shared vectors and parasite phylogenetic relationships on the occurrence of haemoparasites in the nesting populations of raptors in two different areas of the Czech Republic.
-Altogether, 788 nestlings and 258 adult Eurasian sparrowhawks (Accipiter nisus) and 321 nestlings and 86 adult common buzzards (Buteo buteo) were screened.
+The role of shared vectors and parasite phylogenetic relationships on the occurrence of haemoparasites in the nesting populations of raptors in two different areas of the Czech Republic was studied.
+Altogether, 788 nestlings and 258 adult Eurasian sparrowhawks (Accipiter nisus) and 321 nestlings and 86 adult common buzzards (Buteo buteo) were screened for Trypanosoma, Leucocytozoon, and Haemoproteus.
 We conclude that phylogenetically unrelated parasites that share the same vectors tend to have similar distributions within the host populations of two different raptor species.
-(Svobodová et al. 2015).
+(Svobodová et al. 2015b).

-While studying isolates from birds and vectors, we have found that at least 12 lineages of avian trypanosomes exist, which split into 3 different groups according to the SSU rRNA gene and RAPD analysis.
+In birds and vectors, we have found at least 12 lineages of avian trypanosomes, which split into 3 different groups according to the SSU rRNA gene and RAPD analysis.
 Each group was further subdivided into several lineages, some of them representing already described or putatively distinct species of avian trypanosomes.
 Only some lineages included isolates from both avian and vector hosts while many consisted only from bird or insect host isolates (Zídková et al. 2012)